nanoframework/nanoframework.github.io/content/architecture/nanoclr-stub-args.md

 ## Access to callback before soft reboot

 Do you need to clean resources before a soft reboot?
 Yes, then you're covered.
-The function `HAL_AddSoftRebootHandler(HAL_AddSoftRebootHandler);` if here for you!
+The function `HAL_AddSoftRebootHandler(FeatureSoftRebootHandler);` if here for you!

-The `HAL_AddSoftRebootHandler` is a simple `void FunctionName()` handler.
+The `FeatureSoftRebootHandler` is a simple `void FunctionName()` handler.
 Add this into your initialization function and you'll be sure to be called before a soft reboot.

 ## Checking object types on native side